-The art of the movie poster is to summarise the 129,600 stills it takes to make the average feature film – into one single image.
-We’ve taken a look at ten stand-out examples that use graphics, typography and above all creativity to produce works of art that in some cases outshine the movies that inspired them.
+The art of the movie poster is to summarize the 129,600 stills it takes to make the average feature film – into one single image.
+We’ve taken a look at ten stand-out examples that use graphics, typography and above all creativity to produce works of art that in some cases outshine the creative movie posters that inspired them.

-The release of this darkly psychological, ballet-themed thriller starring Natalie Portman, was pre-empted by a set of four teaser posters from London’s La Boca Design.
+The release of this darkly psychological, ballet-themed thriller starring Natalie Portman, was pre-empted by a set of four teaser creative movie posters from London’s La Boca Design.

 As you can see each uses striking and disturbing block design, which calls to mind Russian revolutionary prints.
 Both the film and the prints call to mind ideas of obsession, bravado and the battle for perfection, in a way that is both unsettling and thoroughly beautiful.